Wilko jobs could be saved in Portsmouth area as deal is finalised to buy stores

-Wilko Closures: Jobs in Portsmouth, Fareham and elsewhere could be saved as HMV owner finalises deal
+Wilko Closures: Jobs in Portsmouth, Fareham, Havant and Waterlooville could be saved as HMV owner finalises deal

 A bid to buy the entirety of the business fell through on Thursday, leading to the first wave of redundancies affecting support centre and warehouse staff.
 But administrator PwC said that discussions have continued with parties interesting in buying parts of the business.